zju-ai4h/Unsupervised-Pretraining-for-tooth-segmentation/README.md

 ├── 00000.stl
  ……
 └── XXXXX.stl
-The ``.stl`` is a simple 3-Dimensional Intraoral Mesh Scan without label.
+The ``.stl`` is a simple 3-Dimensional Intraoral Mesh Scan without the label.
 ### Finetune
 For fine-tuning, our codebase is based on [AnTao97/*dgcnn*.pytorch](https://github.com/AnTao97/dgcnn.pytorch).
 Similarly, please put your dataset lists to ``pretrain/dataset`` and rename them as ``teeth_train.txt``,``teeth_val.txt``,``teeth_test.txt``.
 #### Dataset format